ben-arnao/StoRM/README.md

 Although the examples here use Tensorflow/Keras StoRM works with any library or algorithm (sklearn, pytorch, etc.).
 One simply defines any parameters we are optimizing in  ```build_fn```.
 The user can decide to return a model right here and utilize StoRM's inline parameterization, or they can opt to use parameters in ```run_trial```.

 As mentioned before, the tuner only provides a configuration of parameters, you score it.
 You don't even need to have a model!
+You can also return other items you want to work with from the builder function.
+For example, maybe we want to setup a callback with conditions parameters.
+We need to setup the callback in the builder function so StoRM properly flags parameters as active/inactive when it creates the hash, we can then return the callback along with the model, and use it when we fit the model in run_trial and assign the score.

 # What types of problems can StoRM be used for?